rore/json2flot/README.md

 	metric : "count"
 }
 ```
 When using a *regular expression metric* the metric **label** can be set to use a capture group from the regular expression.
 For example:
 ```javascript
 label : "API $1 calls"
 ```
-You can set the metric to show only the top N child metrics.
-This metrics are sorted by the value of the last data point.
+You can set the metric to show only the top N child metrics with the **showTop** field.
+The child metrics are sorted by the value of the last data point.
 For example, showing only the top 2 API calls:
 ```javascript
 {